 X ULN = times upper limit of normal, Protime prolongation is number of seconds above ULN

-Other causes of elevated ALT include hemochromatosis, Wilson disease, autoimmune hepatitis, primary biliary cirrhosis, sclerosing cholangitis and alpha-1 antitrypsin deficiency.
-The medications most commonly associated with elevated ALT are sulfonamides, statins and isoniazid
+Other causes of elevated ALT include haemochromatosis, Wilson disease, autoimmune hepatitis, primary biliary cirrhosis, sclerosing cholangitis and alpha-1 antitrypsin deficiency.
+The medications most commonly associated with elevated ALT are sulfonamides, statins and isoniazid.

 Can be added on to an existing request up to 4 days following sample receipt